WOTvision/wot1/README.md

 # The WoT blockchain

 This is a repository containing an implementation of a blockchain which supports an unique feature set.
-This feature set is described in the "WoT service v1" section of this document.

-Technical properties of the WoT blockchain:
+(Current) technical properties of the WoT blockchain:

 * JSON-based
 * Allows publishing of arbitrary JSON documents as transactions
 * Uses Ed25519 cryptography
 * Allows the use of "handles" instead of addresses

+Theis blockchain is built primarily to support the feature set described in the following section - however, the blockchain itself is usable for other purposes as well.

 # The WoT service v1